Liposuction & Smartlipo Specialist

-Dr. Barry Eppley has helped many Indianapolis liposuction patients eliminate unwanted fat deposits in various parts of the body.
+Dr. Barry Eppley has helped many liposuction patients eliminate unwanted fat deposits in various parts of the body.
 He uses every known fat reduction technique available, including SmartLipo, Power-Assisted Liposuction and injectable LipoDissolve, to help his patients achieve rewarding results.

 LIPOSUCTION – What It Can And Can Not Do